Equipment, Setup, and Technical Information

 Brand and operating system do not matter (Mac, PC, Android, iOS, Windows) as long as your OS is up to date.
 You’ll need to place your device next to you during the lesson.
 Click below to learn more about setting up and positioning your device for online lessons.

-- While smartphones can also work okay, I do not recommend them as your primary device unless you have no other option.
+- While smartphones and tablets can also work okay, I do not recommend them as your primary device unless you have no other option.

 - An Ethernet cable will provide a better quality and more reliable connection.